 Strong, lasting communities often have well-liked leaders and some way of getting value from them that they couldn’t access otherwise or they have such a strong common interest with the others, they wouldn’t want to miss being a part of it.

-The problem with membership programs that are focused on community is that you’re competing with free.
+The problem with membership programs that are focused on community only is that you’re competing with free.
 Because there are so many free interest groups out there, churn for paid communities is high.
-The value of the connections they experience must be much higher than they could get for free elsewhere.
+The value of the connections and experiences must be much higher than they could get for free elsewhere.

 Core components of strong membership groups

 In all types of groups, the return on investment (ROI) must be met in order to avoid churn.
 Especially when advertising is driving interest and sales the cost per acquisition (CPA) must not exceed the lifetime value (LTV) of the client.

 In other words, you’re growing a membership program to serve people in the best way possible.
 You’ll want to attract people who stay a while, especially if there is no minimum time commitment.
 And that ultimately comes down to meeting and surpassing their expectations.